beastaugh/firmin/site/api.md

 A [skew transformation] along the X and Y axes is specified via an _angles_ object with two properties: the `x` and `y` angles by which the element will be skewed.
-These should be given as CSS angles or numbers, as with the `rotate` function.
+These should be given as [angles or numbers][angle].
 Either of these properties may be omitted and will in that case just be set to 0.

 ~~~{.JavaScript}
 Firmin.skew(el, {